Learning How to Overcome Procrastination

 Break it down: Break down the steps for each task on your list.
 What do you need to do first?
 What comes next?
 Create steps that take only 15-30 minutes to complete.

-Reward yourself: When you complete a step reward yourself with something you enjoy.
-Spend 15-30 minutes enjoying your reward before returning to the next step.
+Reward yourself: When you complete a step, reward yourself with something you enjoy.
+Spend a few minutes enjoying your reward before returning to the next step.

 Replace Perfect with Good Enough: Realize that doing something that is “good enough” is so much better than not doing anything for fear of it not being perfect.